 The program offers two points of entry:

-- Students who are currently board certified music therapists enter directly into the Master of Music Therapy program’s graduate level coursework (September Start).
+- Master of Music Therapy is for students who are currently board certified music therapists seeking graduate level coursework (September Start).

 Hybrid Program – On Campus and Online